Local 22 Executive and School Representatives, 2022 - 2023

 Social Committee

 The purpose of the Local 22 Social Committee is to organize and provide leadership in social activities of the Local.
-In that, we run an annual Induction & Retirement Social in October every year: welcoming new teachers to the profession and wishing our retirees well; we run a Social in conjunction with the Annual General Meeting, as well; we provide donations on behalf of the Local to a charity of the family's choice for deceased members, and; organize other events, as the need arises.
+In that, we run an annual Induction & Retirement Social in the fall every year: welcoming new teachers to the profession and wishing our retirees well; we run a Social in conjunction with the Annual General Meeting in the spring, as well, and organize other events, as the need arises.

 The Social Committee includes: